-- Cash: bring cash to pay for the tour, water, and snacks, small changes for bathroom, entrance fees to sights and tips for the driver and guide.
+- Cash: bring cash to pay for the salt flat tour, water, and snacks, small changes for bathroom, entrance fees to sights and tips for the driver and guide.
 I would recommend to bring at least 400 Bolivianos (~60 USD).

 - 11 Boliviano for Uyuni airport departure fee

 - Altitude sickness pill: If you are not acclimated, you should have the altitude sickness pill with you.
-The salar is at around 3700m and during the 2nd day you will be at around 5000m
+The salar in Bolivia is at around 3700m and during the 2nd day you will be at around 5000m

 - Food related sickness pills: Bring it just in case you get upset stomach.
 There is no pharmacy on the tour

 - Winter clothes & layers: It gets extremely cold at night even during the summer months on the salt flat in Bolivia due to high altitude